preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-1. Update and Upgrade System Packages
+1. Update and Upgrade System Packages:

 Open a terminal and run: